 This education investigates the relationship between kidney disease and diabetes and the significant changes in management that are required in individuals who have both conditions.
 Diabetes is the leading cause of kidney disease and approximately 1/3 of all people with diabetes will have Diabetic Kidney Disease (DKD).
 RACGP 2 CPD points * ACCRM 1 PD point

 This KCAT education discusses detection of CKD in general practice.
 Staging of CKD is discussed and action plans for each stage outlined.
 Complications of CKD are listed and targets for various clinical features are described.
 The role of the management team is outlined and indications for referral to a nephrologist are discussed.
 RACGP 2 CPD points * ACCRM 1 PD point

 |The eGFR Calculator

 |eGFR is the best measure of kidney function

 An eGFR result is provided when a serum creatinine test is ordered in an adult.
-It can be calculated by using our online eGFR (CKD-EPI formula) Calculator.
 More on the eGFR measurement process here>